 - The $N_f = 2$ crossover structure and the investigation of its chiral limit are close to completion. - The results are in fair agreement with other results with Wilson fermions (DIK collaboration) and other lattice fermions. - The EoS is will be presented soon in full detail (F. Burger). - Chiral crossover and deconfinement (hard to find) do not coincide. - The effect of the crossover on the gluon propagator is visible.

-Masses too large !
+Masses too large!
 Longitudinal gluon propagator most sensitive. - Interesting cross-checks with SDE (Ch.
-Fischer et al.) ! - Future orientation of the tmfT collaboration ?
+Fischer et al.)! - Future orientation of the tmfT collaboration?
 We will turn to $N_f = 2 + 1 + 1$ simulations.

-- Strange and charmed quarks are less important for finding the chiral transition temperature.
-However, they are important for the thermodynamics of the deconfined phase ! - A PRACE (Partnership for Advanced Computing in Europe) project has been submitted by the tmfT collaboration.
+• Strange and charmed quarks are less important for finding the chiral transition temperature.
+However, they are important for the thermodynamics of the deconfined phase!

-7. Scanning the full phase diagram : Finite baryonic density
+7. Scanning the full phase diagram: finite baryonic density

 Let's next discuss the generalization to non-zero baryon density, the phase diagram in the $T - \mu_q$ plane.
-It is sufficient to consider $\mu_q \ge 0$ .
-If one could simply simulate at any $\mu_q$ , one could map out the phase diagram by $\beta$ -scans for all interesting $\mu_q$ or along fixed $\mu_q/T$ .
+It is sufficient to consider $\mu_q \ge 0$.

+If one could simply simulate at any μ_q , one could map out the phase diagram by β -scans for all interesting μ_q or at fixed ratio μ_q/T .

-Unfortunately, importance sampling simulation at $\mu_q \neq 0$ is impossible !
-Four main possibilities to fight the sign (complex weight) problem :
+Unfortunately, importance sampling simulation at $\mu_q \neq 0$ is impossible!

+Four main possibilities to fight the sign (complex weight) problem:

-- Analytical continuation from imaginary $\mu_q = i\eta$ (for selected results) - Phase quenching : neglecting the phase of the determinant during simulation, including it into the observable - Reweighting across the $\beta$ - $\mu_q$ plane - Taylor expansion in $\mu_q$ in points along the $\beta$ -axis
+- Analytical continuation from imaginary $\mu_q = i\eta$ (for selected results) - Phase quenching: neglecting the phase of the determinant during simulation, including it into the observable - Reweighting across the β - μ_q plane - Taylor expansion in μ_q in points along the β -axis